MiYazJE/miyazje.github.io/src/content/projects/video-share.md

 ---
 sortOrder: 2
 title: Video Share
-description: Share Videos is an innovative web application to watch YouTube videos in real-time with others.
+description: Video Share is an innovative web application that enables users to watch YouTube videos in real-time with others, creating a synchronized and interactive viewing experience.
+Whether for casual watch parties, remote gatherings, or collaborative learning, the platform makes video sharing seamless and engaging.
+This platform enhances social interactions by allowing users to share, control playback, and engage with videos together, making remote viewing more immersive and enjoyable.
 urls:
   website: https://share-videos.vercel.app/
   github: https://github.com/MiYazJE/Share-Videos